UWB-ACM/CTCI/Spring-2019/system_design_misc_coding/SOLUTIONS_2019Spring.md

   Start with assumptions that seem reasonable.
 If your interviewer is looking for specific use cases, listen to them carefully and consider how you might incorporate them.
+- **Handle issues as best you can.** When whiteboarding a design, you will, almost inevitably, discover a problem with your design.
+That's okay.
+Sketch out as much of your design as you can, make note of the issues you encounter, and rework the design to solve or mitigate the issue (if you can, or if you have time to).
 - **Do your best.** There is no such thing as a perfect system, and no reasonable person would expect you to design one in an interview.
 Work hard to communicate your ideas and flesh out an idea based on your